Animal behavior is an interesting thing. One breed of the same species can act totally different from another.

-The natural behavior is something that you really need should think about before you decide what breed you’d like to raise whether it is a family pet or an animal you are looking to use for production on your hobby farm.
+The natural behavior is something that you really need to think about before you decide what breed you’d like to raise whether it is a family pet or an animal you are looking to use for production on your hobby farm.

-Some Key Behaviors
+Key Behaviors to think about

-Find out if the breed is naturally high strung or prone to bad habits.
-Are they naturally laid back and easy to handle?
 Both are questions you should be able to answer before you buy any animal whether it is a rabbit or calf for a fair project.
 It takes time to figure out animal behavior and breed quarks so be patient and talk to multiple breed owners.

 If you are new to raising animals then consider something that will be calm, easily trained, and does not pick up bad behavior you are not prepared to handle.

 A perfect example would be choosing a rottweiler or a cattle dog when you have not had much experience with dogs.
 Try to find a breed with less energy and a willingness to please.
-Both breeds are very driven and were design to make judgments on their own while doing their job.
-Rottweilers are like the jack of all trades and NEED something to do or they will find it on their own.
-Here are some fun facts about the breed here from AKC.
+Both breeds are very driven and were designed to make judgments on their own while doing their job.
+So they are naturally going to be more independent and weigh their own opinions into deciding if it’s worth listening to you or not.

 This is probably the most important concept if you don’t read anything else so listen up!
 All animals that are domesticated (and even undomesticated) are meant to do something.